volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

 ## Summary

-Congratulations, you have made it to the very end of this long story about the **git stash** command and ways of working with it.
+Congratulations, you made it to the end of this long story about the **git stash** command and ways to work with it.

-This command acts like a clipboard - it temporarily saves the current state of a working directory and reverts it, so you can start coding new features from scratch.
+This command works like a clipboard - it temporarily saves the current state of a working directory and undoes it, so you can start coding new features from scratch.

-You can get back to stashed changes and re-apply them at any given point of time.
+You can re-apply stashed changes at any time.

-It is super useful if you need to quickly switch context and work on something else without losing any unfinished work.
+It's super useful when you need to quickly switch context and work on something else without losing unfinished work.

-I hope you enjoyed reading this article and will use **git stash** command in your daily work.
+I hope you enjoyed reading this article and will use the **git stash** command in your daily work.